Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.

-# Flicker
+#
-Starting at 15th level, you learn the [[Blink]] spell and you can cast it on yourself without expending a spell slot.
-Once you do so, you can't do it again until you finish a short or long rest.
+Starting at 15th level, .

 # Fey Invisibility
 Starting at 18th level, you learn the [[Greater Invisibility]] spell and you can cast it on yourself without expending a spell slot or requiring material components.
 Once you do so, you can't do it again until you finish a short or long rest.